 The Department of Biomedical Physiology & Kinesiology is seeking applications for the following positions:

-- Sessional Instructor (Surrey Campus) - BPK 110 Human Nutrition: Current Issues
+- Sessional Instructor (Vancouver Campus) - BPK 110 Human Nutrition: Current Issues

 - Sessional Instructor (Burnaby Campus) - BPK 241 Sports Injuries - Prevention and Rehabilitation